Preparing for Adverse Weather

 3. Employer Actions

 Here, state what you will do as an employer to ensure the safety of your employees, including promotion of the adverse weather policy.
-State that managers should be fair in their judgement of individual’s circumstances, and should not offer incentives or disincentives to come to work.
+Managers should be unbiased when considering employees' situations and should not use rewards or punishments to encourage attendance.
 Reiterate yours and your managers’ commitment to employees’ health & safety and wellbeing in detail.
 If you wish to give managers power to let employees leave work early or close an office/department, state this here.

 4. Notification of Closure